 Under normal market conditions, we generally expect that at least 80% of the value of our Managed Assets will be invested in Floating Rate Loans and other instruments bearing a variable-rate of interest.
-We generally expect that senior secured debt, or first lien loans, will represent at least 65% of our overall portfolio.
-We also generally expect to invest up to 35% of our overall portfolio opportunistically in other types of investments, including mezzanine securities and, to a lesser extent, equity investments.
-We seek to create a diversified portfolio by generally targeting an investment size between \$3 million and \$15 million, on average, although we expect that this investment size will vary proportionately with the size of our capital base.
+We generally expect that first lien secured debt will represent at least 65% of our overall portfolio.
+We also generally expect to invest up to 35% of our overall portfolio opportunistically in other types of investments, including second lien secured debt and subordinated debt and, to a lesser extent, equity investments.
+We seek to create a diversified portfolio by generally targeting an investment size between \$5 million and \$30 million, on average, although we expect that this investment size will vary proportionately with the size of our capital base.